Unusual seismic activity has been discovered at Mount Ruapehu - ExBulletin

 Scientists are investigating what caused an unusual series of small earthquakes on Mount Ruapehu.

-An unusual pattern of small earthquakes has been detected on Mount Ruapehu since mid-February, according to a volcanic activity bulletin released by GNS Science on Tuesday.
+An unusual pattern of small earthquakes has been detected on Mount Ruapehu since mid-February, according to a volcanic activity bulletin issued by GNS Science today.

 Stephen Sherborne, a volcanologist on duty, said the quakes were something new on Mount Ruapehu, but were not a cause for concern about volcanic activity.